floxy-project/floxy-pro/README.md

 **SOLVED:** Avoid using `JoinStep` with `Condition`, use `Join` instead that dynamically creates waitFor list (virtual steps conception used).

 See `examples/condition/main.go` for a demonstration of this issue.

+### Rollback for nested Fork/Join branches

+When using nested `Fork` branches, rollback is not supported.

 ## Installation